Tracing the Origins - Overseas Landscapes

 17雅格布·巴萨诺《洪水后的诺亚》-编辑 拷贝.jpg

-Albrecht D ü rer (Germany, 1471-1528), the earliest European painter to paint natural landscapes in watercolor, spread the forms and theories of the Italian Renaissance to northern Europe, laying the foundation for the "German National Painting School".
-The German style painting tradition preserved the Gothic legacy in his works, and his later works were the first to showcase Baroque characteristics.
+Albrecht D ü rer (Germany, 1471-1528), the earliest painter in Europe to create watercolor sketches of natural landscapes, spread the forms and theories of the Italian Renaissance to northern Europe, laying the foundation for the "German National Painting School".
+The German painting tradition preserved the Gothic style in his works, and his later works were the first to showcase Baroque features.

 18阿尔布雷特·丢勒《纽伦堡附近的拉丝厂》-编辑 拷贝.jpg